StevenBlack/vocab/million-dollar-words.md

 ### prosaic
 It doesn't mean fancy—exactly the opposite.
 The word literally means commonplace or ordinary but has an added touch of meaning boring and dull.
 Apricot tea is exotic; orange pekoe is prosaic.
-Pronounced PRO-ZAY-IK.

 ### proscribe
 The noun for this verb is proscription and it means almost the exact opposite of "prescription."
 To proscribe something is to forbid it or label it dangerous.
 Tea and toast would be prescribed for an upset stomach; red-hot chili peppers would be proscribed.
-Say PROH-SCR/BE.

 ### proselytize
 Someone who proselytizes tries to convert others by using strongly persuasive language or convincing argument.
 It implies a certain degree of oppressive lecturing.
 Demonstrators proselytize about their causes, as do zealots, fanatics and members of some organized religions.
-Pronouncing it is easy—PROSS- ELL-IT- IZE.
-Just try to remember how to spell it!

 ### protean
 Easily changeable from one form to another.
 Someone who can fit into any social situation, changing types to fit the circumstances, is protean.
-Pronounced PROH'TEE'AN.

 ### Proustian